ghc-proposals/ghc-proposals/proposals/0000-dependent-type-design.rst

 great deal of discussion.
 Here are a few takeaways:

 * Many industrial Haskellers came out of the woodwork to support this proposal.

-* There are lots of areas of uncertainty around what the design is.
-The `wiki page <https://gitlab.haskell.org/ghc/ghc/-/wikis/dependent-haskell>`_ hopefully answers many of these.

-* There are a number of misconceptions out there, hopefully addressed by the "non-design", above.

 * There is worry that dependent types will somehow, non-specifically make Haskell worse.
   I `responded <https://github.com/ghc-proposals/ghc-proposals/pull/378#issuecomment-788536398>`_